Election-Tech-Initiative/electionguard/docs/index.md

 ## Questions

 ElectionGuard would love for you to ask questions out in the open using Github Issues.
-If you really want to email the ElectionGuard team, reach out at [electionguard@microsoft.com][election-guard-email].
+If you really want to email the ElectionGuard team, reach out to the [Election Technology Initiative](https://electiontechnology.org/).

 ## Thank you